 With Harvard Business Services, Inc., help is never more than a few keyboard clicks or a phone call away.
 Get live help in real time on our website or speak directly to one of our incorporation specialists by calling 1-800-345-CORP.
 You can also email us with questions about forming a business.

 We can obtain an Employer Identification Number (EIN) for you at a nominal cost.
 The EIN can be ordered at the same time as the new formation package.
 To get started, simply click the button below.

 When your business is formed and you decide to benefit from pass-through taxation by electing S corporation tax status, we can assist you with preparing the form for a nominal fee.
 This can be done when you form a new company as well.
-You can learn more about Delaware S-corporations here.
+Learn more about S corporations here.

-If you form your company in Delaware, one of the many advantages is there is no requirement to maintain a company bank account in the state of Delaware.
+If you form your company in Delaware, one of the many advantages is that there is no requirement to maintain a company bank account in the state of Delaware.
 Many of our clients open bank accounts in locations (the state or country) where it is most convenient to conduct their banking transactions.
 Remember, non-residents of the U.S. can form a Delaware company.

-In this video, Rick Bell, Harvard's founder and CEO, explains how inexpensive and efficient Harvard's services are, and what makes Delaware such a unique attraction for incorporating your business.
+In this video, Rick Bell, our founder and CEO, explains how inexpensive and efficient our services are, and what makes Delaware such a unique attraction for incorporating your business.

 The HBS Blog offers insight on Delaware corporations and LLCs as well as information on entrepreneurship, startups and general business topics.

 Since 1981, Harvard Business Services, Inc. has helped form 127,650 Delaware corporations and LLCs for people all over the world.